wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 {% endhighlight %}
 And then it could be used as a valid Squirrel object and called from the Squirrel code.

 That's not that a big thing to dream of.
-[SQRat](http://scrat.sourceforge.net/), a Squirrel binding utility for C++, does that easily with templates (although it has been written a long time before lambdas appeared on the C++ horizon, so these are not supported AFAIK).
+[SQRat](http://scrat.sourceforge.net/), a Squirrel binding utility for C++, does that easily with templates (although it had been written a long time before lambdas appeared on the C++ horizon, so these are not supported AFAIK).

 How does one achieve this sorcery?
 It could be done with a certain amount of boilerplate code and some clever templates, at least in C++.